-Farmers Neil and Jillian McEwan regeneratively run Lunan Bay Farm in Angus, Scotland specialising in Boer and Cashmere Goats (250-head), for meat and Cashmere fibre production, goat rentals for farm cafes and live goat sales.
-They have experience in farm diversification in other niche products, such as asparagus and sunflower seeds.
-They sell their produce direct to the consumer, retail and restaurants.
+Farmers Neil and Jillian McEwan run Lunan Bay Farm regeneratively in Angus, in the North East of Scotland.
+They are specialists in goats running a 350 head herd of Cashmere, Boer and Pygmy Goats for Scottish Cashmere fibre production, stud and commercial breeding and farm education services.
+They have experience in farm diversification in other niche products, such as asparagus and sunflower seeds and their produce direct to the consumer, retail and wholesale customers.

 Founded by myself, farmer Neil McEwan, we sing regenerative farming practices.
 Our farm is based at picturesque Lunan Bay, where three miles of unspoilt beaches meet the surrounding lush countryside.
 Our area of Angus in the North East of Scotland is known for its fertile land and its favourable climate.

 Farming has been in my family for five generations.
 We grow our produce at our farm on Lunan Bay, and on my parents, Raymond and Lisbeth’s farm at Myreside in Inverkeilor.
 Since starting our farm produce business in 2016 we have been keen to run the farm regeneratively – reducing its environmental footprint, improving its value for nature and increasing the nutritional value of its output.
 Along with my wife, Jillian McEwan, our purpose is to ethically produce nutrient dense food and fibre that works in harmony with our environment.
 For us, integrity is key therefore we take a hands-on approach at every step from field to fork, and from ground to garment.